About / FAQ

 There’s a list that you haven’t included yet!

-If you’re sure that the list is eligible (please check the eligibility criteria above), and if you can provide a reliable source for it, then please let me know and I’ll include it in the next update.
+If you’re sure that the list is eligible (please check the eligibility criteria above), and if you can provide a reliable source for it, then please pass it on either via email or the contact form.

 Are these the definitive greatest games of all time?